 - Chicken Korma (Style) Curry – simply add mild curry powder, double cream and chicken to the tomato sauce.
 Make sure chicken is cooked through before serving and add a knob of butter to the finished dish

-- Beef Bolognese – Brown off mince in a large sauce pan and then add enough sauce to make a ragu style sauce.
+- Beef Bolognese – Brown off mince in a large sauce pan and then add enough of your hidden vegetable tomato sauce to make a ragu style sauce.
 Simmer gently for around 30 mins to let meat take on sauce and vice versa and then serve.
 You can also do this with Chicken or Turkey mince for a non red meat option.

 - Tomato Pesto Pasta – Take a small amount of the sauce (around 1tbsp per person) and blend together with basil, pine nuts, garlic and Parmesan.
 Add Olive oil to taste and according to how loose you wish the finished sauce to be.
 Stir through fusilli pasta and serve.

 I am so sneaky!!!
-One day they will catch me, but hopefully not before they are willing to consume vegetables other than tomato, broccoli and cucumber.
+One day they will catch me and my hidden veg tomato sauce, but hopefully not before they are willing to consume vegetables other than tomato, broccoli and cucumber.